THE BIBLICAL ORIGINS OF ANTISEMITISM

 And Haman said to King Ahasuerus, “There is a certain people scattered abroad and dispersed among the peoples in all the provinces of your kingdom; and their laws are different from those of every other people, and they do not keep the king's laws; so, it is not befitting for the king to tolerate them [the Jews].
 If it pleases the king, let it be written that they [the Jews] be destroyed; and I will pay 10,000 talents of silver into the hands of those that perform the services, for deposit into the king's treasuries.”
 And the king removed his signet ring from his hand, and he gave it to Haman, son of Hammedatha the Agagite, the enemy of the Jews.
 And the king said to Haman, “The silver is given to you, the [Jewish] people also, to do with them as you see fit.”
 And the king's scribes were summoned in the first month, on the thirteenth day thereof, and everything was written according to all that Haman commanded to the king's satraps, and to the functionaries that were over every province, and to the officials of every people; to each province according to its own script, and to each people in its own language; in the name of King Ahasuerus it was written, and it was sealed with the signet ring of the king.
 And letters were sent by courier to all of the provinces of the king, [instructing the Gentile peoples of the Empire] to destroy, to slay, and to exterminate all of the Jews, from young to old, children and women -- in one day -- on the thirteenth [day] of the twelfth month, which is the month [of] Adar, and to plunder their [the Jews’] possessions.
 Copies of the document were to be distributed as a decree in every province, and to be published to all peoples, so they should be prepared for that day.
 (Esther 3:8-14)

-Yet, in a grand application of the principle of mida k’neged mida (measure for measure), every kingdom, empire and nation that has initially welcomed but has subsequently persecuted the Jewish people has, in turn, suffered the devastation of the prosperous economy and/or military prowess and/or essential infrastructure that were made possible, in part, by the industry and ingenuity of the Jewish communities within its midst.
+Yet, in a grand application of the principle of mida k’neged mida (measure for measure), virtually every kingdom, empire and nation that has initially welcomed but has subsequently persecuted the Jewish people has, in turn, suffered the devastation of its prosperous economy and/or military dominance and/or essential infrastructure that were all made possible, in part, by the industry and ingenuity of the Jewish communities within its midst.
 This is in accordance with God’s Declaration to Abraham: “I will bless those who bless you, and him who curses you, I will curse . . .”
 (Genesis 12:3), as subsequently reiterated by the Gentile Prophet Balaam with respect to the Israelites: “. . .
 Those who bless you are blessed, and those who curse you are cursed."
 (Numbers 24:9).

 © Mark Rosenblit